- 9 dry chiles

 - 3 T. olive oil

-Slow Cooker Chili Colorado is a Mexican Dish that can be served with tortillas, or just in a bowl.
-Enjoy it is delicious!
+Slow Cooker Chili Colorado is a Mexican Dish that can be served over rice, or by itself in a bowl for a lower-carb option.
+Enjoy the delicious flavors!

-- Bring chili’s and 3 cups water to boil in a medium pan.
+- Bring chilies and water to boil in a medium pan.

-- Remove from heat and let steep for 30 minutes to soften.
-Reserve the cooking liquid by straining the liquid.
+- Remove pan from heat, cover, and let peppers steep for 30 minutes to soften.
+Reserve the cooking liquid.
 Transfer the chiles and some of the liquid into a blender, and puree until smooth.

 - If more liquid is needed, add more to form a smooth sauce.